lapointek/devenv/README.md

 # Development Environment Setup

 The script automates the setup of my personal development environment on Arch Linux.
-It installs system utilities, the Sway window manager, development tools, and configures services.
+It installs system utilities, development tools, and configures services.

 ## Features